andy-tomkinson/japanimaniacs/_posts/2018-09-22-osaka-and-kyoto-2.markdown

 With hindsight, biking might be the best way to visit Kyoto.
 All the main sites are far from each other and the metro network isn't large enough.

 On our walk back, we spot more geikos.
 It seems Kyoto is the place Japanese people (especially teens) like to visit dressed traditionally.
-This makes the human tid slightly more tolerable.
+This makes the human tide slightly more tolerable.
 Kyoto on a cold, rainy weekday might be ideal for us actually.

 Back in Osaka, no food, we are exhausted.